HISTORY OF THE FEAST OF ST. JOHN

 While some believe John was persecuted under Emperor Nero, the last of the Julio-Claudian dynasty, this is unlikely.
 Nero’s persecution of Christians — while well known and dramatic — was limited primarily to the environs of the city of Rome.
-Instead, It is more likely that the later Emperor Domitian, of the subsequent Flavian dynasty, ordered John exiled during the first Empire-wide persecution.
+Instead, It is more likely that the later Emperor Domitian, the third and last member of the subsequent Flavian dynasty, ordered John exiled during the first Empire-wide persecution.
 A tradition reports that Domitian initially ordered John placed into a cauldron of boiling oil, from which he miraculously emerged unharmed, before exiling him to Patmos where John wrote the New Testament Book of Revelation.

 In the beginning…